reinethernal/vton_bot/readme.md

    CatVTON and VITON-HD checkpoints are provided in their respective repositories.
    Place the downloaded files at the paths listed in the table below.

+4. *(Optional)* Build the OpenPose Python module.
+Ensure that the system package providing `google/protobuf/runtime_version.h` (`libprotobuf-dev` on Ubuntu) is installed.
+If it is missing or unavailable, compile protobuf from source so that its version matches the installed runtime library.
+Once this prerequisite is met, run `install_openpose_ubuntu.sh` from the repository root.

-4. *(Optional)* Gather pretrained checkpoints into a single directory:
+5. *(Optional)* Gather pretrained checkpoints into a single directory:

    ```bash
    python collect_checkpoints.py